How to Choose a Wedding Flower Colour Palette That Feels Like You

 Wedding colour trends can be a lovely source of inspiration, but they should not lead the whole design.

-If you love a current colour trend, it can be included in a subtle way.
-It might appear in ribbons, accent flowers, stationery, napkins or a few carefully chosen details.
+If you love a current colour trend, include it in a way that still feels personal to you, perhaps through ribbons, accent flowers, stationery, napkins or a few carefully chosen details.

 The best question to ask is not “Is this colour on trend?” but “Will this still feel like us when we look back?”